-- 3.1 Application for a license to conduct, maintain or operate a hospital shall be made to the licensing agency upon forms provided by it one month prior to expiration date of license and shall contain such information as the licensing agency reasonably requires which may include affirmative evidence of ability to comply with the provisions of reference 22 and of the rules and regulations herein. - 3.1.1 Each application shall be accompanied by a non-refundable, non-returnable application fee as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health. - 3.2 Application for changes in the owner, operator, or lessee of a hospital shall be made on forms provided by the licensing agency and shall contain but not be limited to: information pertinent to the statutory purpose expressed in section 23-17-3 of Chapter 23-17 or to the considerations enumerated in section 4.5 herein.
+- 3.1 Application for a license to conduct, maintain or operate a hospital shall be made to the licensing agency upon forms provided by it one month prior to expiration date of license and shall contain such information as the licensing agency reasonably requires which may include affirmative evidence of ability to comply with the provisions of RIGL Chapter 23-17 [Reference 22] and of these Regulations. - 3.1.1 Each application shall be accompanied by a non-refundable, non-returnable application fee as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health. - 3.2 Application for changes in the owner, operator, or lessee of a hospital shall be made on forms provided by the licensing agency and shall contain but not be limited to: information pertinent to the statutory purpose expressed in § 23-17-3 of Chapter 23-17 or to the considerations enumerated in § 4.5 of these Regulations.
 An application for a proposed conversion pursuant to the provisions of Chapter 23-17.14 shall contain all information required pursuant to Chapter 23-17.14 as may be determined by the state agency.
-Further, when review of a proposed change in owner, operator or lessee of a hospital and review of a proposed conversion are both required pursuant to the provisions of Chapter 23-17 and Chapter 23-17.14, respectively, a conversion application shall be filed with the Department of Health which contains all information required pursuant to Chapter 23-17.14 as may be determined by the state agency; and a separate application for a change in effective control shall be filed containing all information required under the provisions of Chapter 23-17 and section 3.0 herein.
-Twenty-five (25) copies of the change in effective control application are required to be provided.

-3.2.1 Each application filed pursuant the provisions of this section shall be accompanied by a non-refundable, non-returnable application fee, as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health.
+Further, when review of a proposed change in owner, operator or lessee of a hospital and review of a proposed conversion are both required pursuant to the provisions of Chapter 23-17 and Chapter 23-17.14, respectively, a conversion application shall be filed with the Department of Health which contains all information required pursuant to Chapter 23-17.14 as may be determined by the state agency; and a separate application for a change in effective control shall be filed containing all information required under the provisions of Chapter 23-17 and § 3.0 of these Regulations.
+Twenty-five (25) copies of the change in effective control application are required to be provided. - 3.2.1 Each application filed pursuant the provisions of this section shall be accompanied by a non-refundable, non-returnable application fee, as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health.